Local-first context engine for AI coding agents

 Full env lineage

-Git-native index
+Git-native manifest

 $ git clone git@github.com/org/repo.git